 As a reference, Mexico has previously implemented equivalency agreement models as a mechanism for streamlining regulatory approval processes.
 Prior to this update, Mexico acknowledged authorizations from Canada, Japan, and the United States.

-However, with this latest agreement, COFEPRIS has extended recognition to the IMDRF (International Medical Device Regulators Forum) Management Committee, which as of 2025 includes Regulatory Agencies from:
+However, with this latest agreement, COFEPRIS has extended recognition to the MDSAP and IMDRF (International Medical Device Regulators Forum) Management Committee, which as of 2025 includes Regulatory Agencies from:

 - Australia